Datalog and Constraint Satisfaction with Infinite Templates: Bounded strict width

 The notion of strict width was introduced for finite domain constraint satisfaction problems by Feder and Vardi~\cite{FederVardi}, and was defined in terms of the canonical Datalog program.
 In the terminology of the constraint satisfaction literature in Artificial Intelligence, strict width $l$ is equivalent to \emph{`strong $l$-consistency implies global consistency'}.
 Based on our generalization of the concept of canonical Datalog programs, we study the analogously defined concept of strict width $l$ for $\omega$-categorical structures.

 The notion of strict width is defined as follows.
-Recall that the canonical $(l,k)$-Datalog Program $\Pi$ for CSP$(\Gamma)$ receives as input an instace $S$ of CSP$(\Gamma)$ and returns an expansion $S'$ of $S$ over $\tau'$ where $\tau'$ is the vocabulary that contains all predicates $\tau$ as well as a predicate for every IDB of $\Pi$.
-The structure $S'$ can be seen as an instance of CSP$(\Gamma')$ where $\Gamma'$ is the expansion of $\Gamma$ in which every IDB $R$ is interpreted as the at most $l$-ary primitive positive relation associated to it.
-The instance $S'$ is called \emph{globally consistent}, if every partial homomomorphism, i.e, every homomorphism from an induced substructure of $S'$ to $\Gamma$, can be extended to a homomorphism from $S$ to $\Gamma$.
-If for some $k \geq l+1 \geq 3$ all instances of CSP$(\Gamma)$ that are computed by the canonical $(l,k)$-program are globally consistent, we say that $\Gamma$ has \emph{strict width $l$}.
-Note that strict width $l$ implies width $l$, and hence CSP$(\Gamma)$ can be solved in polynomial time when $\Gamma$ has bounded strict width.
+Recall that the canonical $(l,k)$-Datalog program $\Pi$ for $\Csp(\Gamma)$ receives as input an instance $S$ of $\Csp(\Gamma)$ and returns an expansion $S'$ of $S$ over $\tau'$ where $\tau'$ is the vocabulary that contains $\tau$ as well as a predicate for every IDB of $\Pi$.
+The structure $S'$ can be seen as an instance of $\Csp(\Gamma')$ where $\Gamma'$ is the expansion of $\Gamma$ by all at most $l$-ary primitive positive definable relations.
+The instance $S'$ is called \emph{globally consistent}, if every partial homomorphism, i.e, every homomorphism from an induced substructure of $S'$ to $\Gamma$, can be extended to a homomorphism from $S$ to $\Gamma$.
+If for some $k \geq l+1 \geq 3$ all instances of $\Csp(\Gamma')$ that are computed by the canonical $(l,k)$-program are globally consistent, we say that $\Gamma$ has \emph{strict width $l$}.
+Note that strict width $l$ implies width $l$, and hence $\Csp(\Gamma)$ can be solved in polynomial time when $\Gamma$ has bounded strict width.

+Also note that if $\Pi$ derives \false\ on input $S$, then $S'$ does not have any partial homomorphisms to $\Gamma'$, and hence $S'$ is in this case by definition globally consistent.
+If the reader feels uneasy about calling unsatisfiable instances globally consistent, one might also define global consistence only for satisfiable instances; for strict width $l$ we then require that the instances computed by the canonical $(l,k)$-program that do not contain the predicate $\false$ are globally consistent.
+These two definitions are clearly equivalent.
+With our definition we follow what is standard in the literature.